rodolfo-mora/huginn/ARCHITECTURE.md

-# Valkyrie Architecture
+# Huginn Architecture

 ## System Overview

-Valkyrie is an intelligent Kubernetes monitoring agent that uses reinforcement learning and anomaly detection to monitor cluster health and respond to issues.
+Huginn is an intelligent Kubernetes monitoring agent that uses reinforcement learning and anomaly detection to monitor cluster health and respond to issues.
 It provides comprehensive monitoring with configurable resource collection, statistical anomaly detection, and integration with modern AI/ML tools.

 ## Architecture Diagram